 - Develop strong family values.
 Strong family values allowed the Recabites to hold to their unique lifestyles for many generations.
 If you don’t have strong family values, be the one to begin a legacy of obedience.

 - Be ready to live counter-culturally.
 Because the Recabites knew why they were living like they were and because they had strong family values, they were able to live counter-culturally.
 They impacted the culture instead of letting the culture change them.

 - Realize the significance of obedience.
 The Recabites give us a lesson in obedience that was passed on from one generation to the next.
 The Israelites, on the other hand, struggled passing this crucial life principle on and to create a solid defense.

-How can we apply the Recabite message?
 We don’t have to necessarily abstain from drinking wine or live in tents to apply the Recabite message today.
 We’re talking message over method here.
-In other words, we can apply the message that God was making when He had Jeremiah use the Recabites as an example without using their exact method (not drinking wine and living in tents).
+In other words, we can apply the message that God was making when He had Jeremiah use the Recabites as an example without using their exact method (i.e., not drinking wine and living in tents).

-Need another example to help grasp what this might mean?
-Check out Daniel’s story.
+For another example to help grasp what it means to live counter-culturally, check out Daniel’s story.
 The Recabites and Daniel show us that we can choose to obey God in all areas of our lives as well as choose to live counter-culturally if necessary.

 God praised, blessed, and protected both the Recabites and Daniel for their obedience.
 He will do the same for us, too.
 He wants us to live lives impacted by Scripture instead of culture.
 He wants us to make choices that honor Him even if they go against our culture.
 Ask yourself, “What would my life look like if I was less influenced by my culture?
 How should my life reflect the message of the Recabites?”